Written by Puneet for Excel 2010, Excel 2013, Excel 2016, Excel 2019

 Once you learn to use M code you can also create step by writing the code and simply clicking on the “FX” button to enter a custom step.

 The data preview area looks like an Excel worksheet but there’s a little different than a normal worksheet where you can edit a cell or data directly.
 When you load data into the editor (we will do it in a while) it shows all the columns with the headers with the columns name and then rows with data.

 At the top of each column, you can see the data type of the data in the column.
 When you load data into the editor the power query applies the right data type (almost every time) to each column automatically.

 You can click on the top left button on the column header to change the data type applied to the column.
 It has a list of all the data types from where you can.

 And on the left side of the column header there you have the filter button which you can use to filter values from the column.
-Note: When you filter values from a column, power query takes it as one step and list it in the applied steps.
+Note: When you filter values from a column, the power query takes it as one step and lists it in the applied steps.